Cullera: Bordering cities

 Sueca, Corbera, Llaurí, Favara, Alzira and Tavernes de Valldigna all neighbour Cullera.
 They are all in the province of Valencia.

 Topography

 The mountain of Cullera, known as Munt de l'Or or Muntanya de l'Or, is the last mountain in the Iberian System before the Mediterranean Sea.
 It has an altitude of 233 meters.
 The historical parts of the city are to the south, and the modern tourist district is to the east, looking to the sea.

 The San Lorenzo lagoon is a small lake situated north of the mountain.
 It once formed part of a much bigger lake before the lands were drained for agricultural use.
-The lake now marks the southern limit of the Parque Natural de la Albufera.
+The lake now marks the southern limit of the Parc Natural de l'Albufera.

 Demographics

 Economy

 The economy in Cullera is traditionally based in agriculture, with rice and oranges as important crops.
 Fishing, historically a large part of the economy, has diminished in importance due to important tourism developments, both nationally and internationally, in the region.
 There is a port in Cullera named Puerto de Cullera which is connected with a municipal fish market named Lonja de Cullera.